SpaceToastCoastToCoast/unity-racing-game/lesson-1/Lesson1.md

 Remember to move the whole car using Unity's physics engine and not by its Transform.
 Moving only the transform conflicts with the physics engine and causes unexpected behavior.
 Rigidbody class methods and documentation will help you shape the car's behavior.
 You can still access properties of the transform if you need to, but you should treat them as read-only.

 ###Camera setup
 Using a script, make the camera follow the car and remain centered on its back bumper.
+Since the Camera does not interact with the world's physics, it is OK to move it using its Transform.

 ###Stretch goals
 - Observe how the gas and brake pedals work in reality: acceleration and deceleration are gradual processes, and the car does not stop moving when pressure is removed from the gas pedal.
 Reflect this behavior in the car's controller script.
+- Replace the Capsule Colliders on your wheels with WheelColliders once your physics-based movement is working as intended.
+WheelColliders are extra sugar designed specifically for vehicles and include extra features for advanced physics simulation.
 - Group the front and back wheels onto "axle" objects and show the front wheels turning when the car is steered.
 - Add more primitives (cubes, cylinders, capsules, etc.) to refine the shape of your car and increase readability.
 - Add sound effects and play them when input events are triggered in the script (engine roars, brake screeches, etc.)